Best SSDs for 2022

 • Big and heavy

-LaCie’s bright drive has IP67-rated water and dust resistance, three-meter drop protection, and 2-ton car crush resistance.
+LaCie’s bright orange drive has IP67-rated water and dust resistance, three-meter drop protection, and 2-ton car crush resistance.
 If you are going to be transferring photos and videos in the unforgiving outdoors, this is the drive for you.
 It offers read/write speeds up to 1050MB/sec for 4K footage and has Seagate Self-Encrypting technology.
-As an added bonus, the LaCie drive comes with a one-month complimentary membership to Adobe Cloud and a five-year protection plan with data recovering services in case you run into issues.
+As an added bonus, the LaCie drive comes with a one-month complimentary membership to Adobe Create Cloud and a five-year protection plan with data recovering services in case you run into issues.

 Best large-capacity external SSD: VectoTech Rapid 8TB External SSD